 If you want to reap the benefits of organic search engine traffic as well, there are few things you need to know.
-Shopping carts and e commerce websites are created with the purpose of being user-friendly.
+Shopping carts and ecommerce websites are created with the purpose of being user-friendly.

-Finding the best e commerce software that is both user and search engine friendly will provide your visitors with what they need to make purchases, while giving the search engines what they need to maximize your organic search engine rankings.
+Finding the best ecommerce software that is both user- and search engine-friendly will provide your visitors with what they need to make purchases, while giving the search engines what they need to maximize your organic search engine rankings.
 By making sure your site search engine-friendly, you are usually making it more user-friendly too, so it’s hitting two birds with one stone.

 Most shopping carts these days are created with a database that provides all the product information dynamically.
-This includes:

 - Product Descriptions

 Usually, if you were to take a look on your website server, there is one page that is used as the template to dynamically create hundreds or even thousands of product pages on the fly.